timothyericsson/Filler/README.md

               TIME SINCE  2024

-  Enter info about a target, and the script will fill out the most common initial enumeration commands for you!
+  Enter info about a target, and the script will fill out the most common initial AD enumeration commands for you!